veorq/misc/STUDENTS.md

 ### Organization

-You should know how to manage your todo list and notes in order to keep track of tasks and to prioritize them.
-Depending on the project, we may have a shared todo list or a single issue tracker, but you should also maintain your own todo list and notes.
+I strongly recommend that you use a todo list and notes in order to keep track of tasks and to prioritize them.
+Depending on the project, we may have a shared todo list or a single issue tracker, but having your own todo list and notes will make your life easier.

 Priorizing and scheduling tasks is hard— it's actually proven to be NP-hard.
 I will help you, but it's important that you learn to do it by